-- Video format: Select the encoding format to use in the live view. - Autoplay: Turn on to autoplay a muted video stream whenever you open the device in a new session. - Client stream information: Turn on to show dynamic information about the video stream used by the browser that shows the live video stream.
-The bitrate information differs from the information shown in a text overlay, because of different information sources.
-The bitrate in the client stream information is the bitrate of the last second, and it comes from the encoding driver of the device.
+comes from the encoding driver of the device.
 The bitrate in the overlay is the average bitrate of the last 5 seconds, and it comes from the browser.
-Both values cover only the raw video stream and not the additional bandwidth generated when it's transported over the network through UDP/TCP/HTTP. - Adaptive stream: Turn on to adapt the image resolution to the viewing client's actual display resolution, to improve the user experience and help prevent a possible overload of the client's hardware.
+Both values cover only the raw video stream and not the additional bandwidth generated when it's transported over the network through UDP/TCP/HTTP.

+- Adaptive stream: Turn on to adapt the image resolution to the viewing client's actual display resolution, to improve the user experience and help prevent a possible overload of the client's hardware.
 The adaptive stream is only applied when you view the live video stream in the web interface in a browser.
 When adaptive stream is turned on, the maximum frame rate is 30 fps.
-If you take a snapshot while adaptive stream is turned on, it will use the image resolution selected by the adaptive stream. - Level grid: Click to show the level grid.
+If you take a snapshot while adaptive stream is turned on, it will use the image resolution selected by the adaptive stream. - $\overset{igwedge}{igwidge}$ to show the level grid.
 The grid helps you decide if the image is horizontally aligned.
-Click - to hide it. - Pixel counter: Click to show the pixel counter.
+Click Level grid: Click to hide it.

+- Pixel counter: Click to show the pixel counter.
 Drag and resize the box to contain your area of interest.
-You can also define the pixel size of the box in the Width and Height fields. - Refresh: Click to refresh the still image in the live view. - PTZ controls : Turn on to display PTZ controls in the live view. - 1:1 Click to show the live view at full resolution.
-If the full resolution is larger than your screen size, use the smaller image to navigate in the image.
-Click to show the live video stream in full screen.
-Press ESC to exit full screen mode.
+You can also define the pixel size of the box in the Width and Height fields. - Refresh: Click to refresh the still image in the live view. - : Turn on to display PTZ controls in the live view.

+[1:1] Click to show the live view at full resolution.
+If the full resolution is larger than your screen size, use the smaller image to Click to show the live video stream in full screen.
+Press ESC to exit full screen mode. navigate in the image.